 During this second stage illustrated above, two things happen:

 2. The tip of the arrow T moves slightly to the left.
-This is due to a counter-clockwise moment taken about the center of mass G at the instant shown.
-This moment is equal to (F1
+This is due to a counter-clockwise moment exerted by the string on the arrow.
+This moment can be taken about the center of mass G at the instant shown.
+This moment is equal to (F1r1 + F2r2), where r2 is the moment arm F2 makes with G.

-The reason the tip of the arrow T moves to the left is obvious if one considers the general moment equation for a rigid body.
+The reason the tip of the arrow T moves to the left can be understood if one considers the general two-dimensional moment equation for a rigid body (taken in the plane of the page):

-Now, the lateral (left and right) motion of T is due to two separate contributions:
+Now, the lateral motion of T (in the plane of the page) is due to two separate contributions:

-(b) The lateral (translational) motion of the arrow due to the string pulling E to the right.
+(b) The lateral (translational) motion of the arrow due to the string pulling the rear of the arrow E to the right.
 Since E is below the sweet spot (shown in the figure above), movement of E to the right causes movement of T to the left.
-(The sweet spot is discussed in detail in The Physics Of Hitting A baseball
+(The sweet spot is discussed in detail in The Physics Of Hitting A baseball).

 Since both contributions from (a) and (b) cause T to move to the left, the resultant motion of T is to the left.